wmarshall484/DSI_LECTURES_2/regularized-regression/isaac_laughlin/lecture.md

 PM

 *   Be able to state the purpose of Lasso and Ridge regression, and compare the two choices
-*   Build test error curves for regularized regression
+*   Build validation error curves for regularized regression
-*   Build and interpret learning curves

 ##  The (two) purposes of CV

 1. Find the best model to use.
-1. Predict how well that model will perform on unseen data.
+1. Estimate how well that model will perform on unseen data.

 ## Our general problem: